oracle/terraform-provider-oci/website/docs/d/core_vcns.html.markdown

 # Data Source: oci_core_vcns
 `oci_core_virtual_networks` is the old name for `oci_core_vcns`.
 Both names are supported but `oci_core_vcns` is used in the docs

-The Vcns data source allows access to the list of OCI vcns
+The `oci_core_vcns` data source allows access to the list of OCI vcns

 Lists the Virtual Cloud Networks (VCNs) in the specified compartment.